-- (5) If a person appointed in terms of subsection (2)(a)(ii)- - (a) dies during the investigation of the appeal or so soon before the commencement of the investigation that the vacancy cannot be filled in time; - (b) is unable to act and another person cannot be appointed in time; or

-(c) is, after the investigation has commenced, unable to continue therewith, the parties may agree that the investigation be continued by the remaining members, in which event, where the member who has died or has become incapacitated was or is the chairperson of the board, the Minister must designate one of the remaining members to act as chairperson.
+- (5) A person who appeals in terms of section 41 and the Registrar may be represented at the appeal. - (6) If a member of the Board- - (a) dies during the investigation or proceedings of the appeal or so soon before the commencement of the investigation that the vacancy cannot be filled in time; - (b) is unable to act and another person cannot be appointed in time; or - (c) is, after the investigation has commenced, unable to continue therewith, the parties may agree that the investigation be continued by the remaining members of the Board. - (7) Where the member of the Board who has died or has become incapacitated as envisaged in subsection (6) was or is the chairperson of the Board, the Minister must designate one of the remaining members of the Board to act as chairperson.

-(6) (a) If the parties do not agree in the manner contemplated in subsection (5), the investigation must be adjourned in order that the Minister may appoint a member, in accordance with the requirements of subsection (2)(a)(ii), in the place of the member who has died or has become incapacitated.

-(b) Where an appointment has been made in terms of paragraph (a) the investigation 40 must, if the parties so agree be continued as from the stage at which the investigation was interrupted by the death or incapacitation of a member or must, if the parties do not so agree, be commenced afresh.

-(7) The board may, after investigation of the appeal-
+Consideration of appeal by Minister

-- (a) confirm, set aside or vary the relevant decision or action of the Registrar; and 45 - (b) order the Registrar to execute the decision of the board in connection therewith.

-(8) The decision of the board must be in writing and a copy thereof must be furnished to the Registrar, the appellant and any other party.

-(9) If the board sets aside any decision or action by the Registrar, the prescribed fees 50 paid by the appellant in respect of the appeal in question must be refunded to him or her or, if the board varies any such decision or action, the board may direct that the whole or any part of such fees be refunded to the appellant.
+- 44. (1) Where the Minister has referred an appeal to the Board in terms of section 43(1), he or she may- - (a) confirm or set aside the recommendations of the Board; and - (b) order the Registrar to execute the decision in connection therewith. - (2) Where the Minister considers an appeal, he or she may- - (a) confirm, set aside or vary the decision of the Registrar; and - (b) order the Registrar to execute the decision in connection therewith. - (3) The decision of the Minister must be in writing and a copy thereof must be furnished to the Registrar, appellant and any other party to whom decision must be 50 conveyed within 90 days. - (4) If the Minister- - (a) sets aside any decision or action by the Registrar the prescribed fee paid by the appellant in respect of the appeal must be refunded to the appellant; or - (b) varies any decision or action by the Registrar, the Minister may direct that the 55 whole or any part of such fee, be refunded to the appellant.